TK-23/urbanopt-example-geojson-reopt-project/README.md

-Hope to send you an update later today.# REopt Lite enabled URBANopt Example Project
+# REopt Lite enabled URBANopt Example Project

 This project demonstrates how to integrate the REopt Gem into an URBANopt project.
-The REopt Gem makes calls to (REopt Lite)[https://reopt.nrel.gov/tool] decision support platform in order to determine optimal distributed energy resource (DER) technology selection, sizing, dispatch and economics for a buliding (i.e. Feature Report) or collection of buildings (i.e. Scenario Report).
+The REopt Gem makes calls to (REopt Lite)[https://reopt.nrel.gov/tool] decision support platform in order to determine cost-optimal sizing and dispatch of distributed energy resource (DER) technologies for a building (i.e. Feature Report) and/or collection of buildings (i.e. Scenario Report).

 REopt Lite is supported by a technoeconomic model which employs mixed integer linear programming and accessible via API.
 It is capable of selecting from Solar PV, Wind, Storage and Diesel Generation technologies and accepts a number of inputs regarding site location, load profile, electric tariff and financial assumptions (i.e. capital costs, escalation rates, incentives).
 All inputs to the API are shown on the (REopt Lite webtool)[https://reopt.nrel.gov/tool] **Note:** You will need to expand *Advanced Options* to see all inputs.)
 Also, see the (REopt Lite documentation)[https://developer.nrel.gov/docs/energy-optimization/reopt-v1/] for more information regarding API inputs and formatting. **Note:** Using the REopt Gem requires an API Key from the (NREL Developer Network)[https://developer.nrel.gov/signup/].